data-intuitive/diflow/README.md

 In other words, we need to stick to adding an explicit `ID` and add it with the config to the triplet.

-## Step 22 - Towards generic processes
+## Step 22 - Toward generic processes

 Dealing with computational pipelines, and looking at the examples above and beyond, we note that the `input` of a process is always the same: a